 There is a simple way to retrieve from the user the application optimization preferences.
 The steps needed to be performed are described as Algorithm 2 and they contain specifying the utility metrics, specifying the shape of the utility function by choosing from the template g for each metric together with a default utility metric formula that will be used for the initial deployment of application and also in case of not sufficient predictions from the metric estimator.

-Algorithm 2 for constructing utility metric utility function
+Algorithm 2 Steps for the user to define a utility function